ericproegler/romania-testing/README.md

 ## JMeter Downloads and Dependencioes

 This is what you need to participate in this part of the workshop.
+If you are blocked by your employer's security requirements or Java depenency issues, please work with a neighbor - we can't spend much time troubleshooting Java.

 ### Java 8

-You will need Java 8.
-Java.com link: https://www.java.com/en/download/

-If you object to Oracle's licenese, OpenJDK is your best option: https://openjdk.java.net/.

 If you already have Oracle Java, you can check your current Java version in the Java control panel for:
 Windows: https://www.java.com/en/download/help/win_controlpanel.html
 Mac: https://www.java.com/en/download/help/mac_controlpanel.html
 Linux: You like being on your own and figuring things out

+If you do not already have Java installed, you will need Java 8.
+Java.com link: https://www.java.com/en/download/.

+If you object to Oracle's licenese, OpenJDK is your best option: https://openjdk.java.net/.

 ### JMeter 5.4.3

 Download the JMeter Binary here: https://jmeter.apache.org/download_jmeter.cgi.
-5.4.3 is the version tested for the workshop
+5.4.3 is the version tested for the workshop.
+Extract this directory.

 ## The JMeter Script

 For the workshop, we are using a script from the tutorial BlazeMeter provides here: https://www.blazemeter.com/blog/getting-started-jmeter-basic-tutorial

+The working script is here:

+Please download it and place it in the /apache-jmeter-5.4.3/bin/examples/ folder.

 BlazeMeter is a public test cloud for running JMeter scripts at scale, across geographies.
 I have used it to successfully load test with hundreds of thousands of concurrent users.
 Learn more at https://www.blazemeter.com/.